10 Best Apps For Small Business Owners

 Dropbox is among the simplest and most elegant cloud storage and file-syncing services.
 It gives you access to your files from nearly anywhere.
 You can install Dropbox on virtually any computer or mobile device.
 Dozens of apps integrate easily with Dropbox, too, making it highly versatile.

 Dropbox’s free plan gives you 5 GB of storage to work with, which you can increase up to 16 GB by referring people to the service.
-Their “plus” tier raises that to 1 TB for $10 a month, and there are additional team and business plans available as well.
+Their “plus” tier raises that to 1 TB for $10 a month, and additional team and business plans are also available.
 We love Dropbox and use it at crowdSPRING.

 IFTTT